Windiwindy/Fltrp-Log/FLTRP.md

 #### 几个重要的主题
 - family, love (TKTK), friendship(TKTK), education (esp. liberal education)(TKTK), communication(TKTK), critical thinking(TKTK), vision(TKTK), human nature(TKTK), happiness (importance of living)(TKTK), cultural difference(TKTK), science and technology(TKTK), equality (gender, race, class, disability)(TKTK)等

-### Impromptu - def of innovation and the meaning of innovation to science and tech (TKTK)
+### Impromptu - def of innovation and the meaning of innovation to science and tech
-- innovation helps sci and tech develop and reach its goal: if we are without science and tech, we would have been starved and isolated, therefore a better version INTELLECTUALLY(TKTK
+- innovation helps sci and tech develop and reach its goal: if we are without science and tech, we would have been starved and isolated, therefore a better version of living
+- **science and technology** help liberate humanity from endless heavy work for surviving and physiological needs.
+We can pursue higher level desires and self-fulfillment. + intellectually: science broadens the vision of cognition and understanding.
+  - car-hailing, e-classroom, mobile payment
+  - The goal of science is to understand the natural world through a process known as scientific inquiry.
+Scientific knowledge helps us explain the world around us, such as why water evaporates and plants grow in particular locations, what causes disease, and how electricity works.
+  - the ancienct greek aphorism "know thyself" on the Temple of Apollo at Delphi
+- From farming to steam engines to social networks and smartphones, the progress and prosperity of human race is driven by innovation — the art and science of creating or discovering something new.
+Innovation entails leaving your comfort zone and forcing your mind wander the unchartered territory — beyond your skillset and knowledge.
+Often bearing a risk and often against your wishes and nature.
+- innovation is different from invention, innovation generates value.
+- innovation is the ability to see change as an opportunity, not a threat.
 ### Impromptu - the eyes of children - how disabled people are seen (TKTK)

 ### English Major